-As a project manager, it’s an expected skill to manage the projects within the budget.
+As a project manager, it’s an expected skill to manage projects within the budget.
 Project managers are valued based on the number of projects completed within the project budget.
-Project cost management includes multiple variables, like the types of project costs, the impact of the total project cost, ways of managing the project budget and mitigating the risks.
+Project cost management includes multiple variables, like the types of project costs, the impact of the total project cost, ways of managing the project budget, and mitigating the risks.
 For example, in a construction project, the cost estimation starts from the land acquisition cost, construction cost, materials cost, administration cost, labor cost, insurance, legal fees, and other direct and indirect costs.

 The traditional approach dictates that all these separate data flows are kept in mind when building a budgeting strategy.
 However, with the start of total digitalization in business, there are practically no examples of enterprises that achieve great results manually.
 First came the spreadsheets, then specialized software.
 Later, it not only became necessary to keep track of costs alone but in combination with those other components, like labor efficiency, quality controls, and contingency buffers.
 That’s when the software started to become more complicated, along with the operational hierarchy.